English Reformation Parliament

-The English Reformation Parliament, which sat from 3 November 1529 to 14 April 1536, was the English Parliament that passed the major pieces of legislation leading to the Break with Rome and establishment of the Church of England.
-In Scotland, the 1560 Parliament had a similar role.
-Sitting in the reign of King Henry VIII of England, the Reformation Parliament was the first to deal with major religious legislation, much of it orchestrated by Thomas Cromwell.
+The English Reformation Parliament, which was summoned by Henry VIII on 9 August 1529, sat from 3 November 1529 until 14 April 1536.
+It established the legal basis for the English Reformation, passing major pieces of legislation which formally enacted the break with Rome and increased the authority of the Church of England.
+Under the direction of King Henry VIII, the Reformation Parliament was the first in English history to deal with major religious legislation, much of it orchestrated by, among others, the Boleyn family and Thomas Cromwell.
+This legislation transferred many aspects of English life away from the control of the Roman Catholic Church to control under the Crown.
+As well as setting a precedent for future monarchs to utilize parliamentary statutes affecting the Church of England, this strengthened the role of the Parliament of England and provided a significant transference of wealth from the representatives of the Roman Catholic Church to the English Crown.

 Background

 By the mid-1520s, King Henry VIII was in desperate need of a male heir.
 His wife, Catherine of Aragon, was increasingly considered to be past child-bearing age, and in Henry’s mind, having a female on the throne (i.e, his only legitimate heir, later Mary I of England) would destabilize the country.
-Henry then concluded that a divorce was needed and sent Cardinal Wolsey to negotiate with Pope Clement VII.
+Henry then concluded that a divorce was needed in order for him to marry Anne Boleyn and sent Cardinal Wolsey to negotiate with Pope Clement VII.

 Wolsey was unable to convince Clement to grant a divorce.
-Frustrated with Wolsey, Henry then turned to combating the influence and the benefits that the Catholic clergy enjoyed in England, hoping that pressure on the Church would influence the Pope to support his cause.
-However, England was not all that powerful and important enough in Europe at this time for the Pope to pay it much attention.
+Frustrated with Wolsey and the English clergy as a whole, Henry then turned to combating the influence and the benefits that the Catholic clergy enjoyed in England, hoping that pressure on the Church would influence the Pope to support his cause.
+However, England was not powerful and important enough in Europe at this time for the Pope to pay it much attention.

 Henry then consulted with his advisors including Thomas Cromwell to address the influence of canonical law in England.
-Henry called Parliament to session in 1529; the subsequent 8 sessions of Parliament through 1536 began the separation of canonical law from statutory law in England.
+Cromwell orchestrated much of the legislation and ran propaganda campaigns throughout England to win over the laity.
+Henry called Parliament to session in 1529.